timtro/pid-unfolding/README.md

 ***NB:*** I am extending this technique to control systems in general, and nonlinear model predictive control in particular.
 Check back soon for repositories exhibiting that research.

-(To download Dr. Beckman's papers, and see others in the series, [click here](http://vixra.org/author/brian_beckman).)
+(To download Dr. Beckman’s papers, and see others in the series, [click here](http://vixra.org/author/brian_beckman).)